civicrm/civicrm-buildkit/app/config/README.md

  * download.sh -- Get the source code
  * install.sh -- Create config files and database tables
- * uninstall.sh -- Destroy config fiels and adatabase tables
+ * uninstall.sh -- Destroy config files and database tables

 To make a new build, simply copy an existing one and edit the files to-taste.